helioLJ/TweetVault/README.md

      ```

      The backend server will start (typically on [http://localhost:8080](http://localhost:8080)) and automatically run migrations as well as insert standard tags if missing.

+4. **Exporting Your Twitter Bookmarks:**

+   Before you can use TweetVault, you'll need to export your Twitter bookmarks:

+   1. Install the [Twitter Web Exporter](https://github.com/prinsss/twitter-web-exporter) browser extension
+   2. Navigate to your Twitter bookmarks page
+   3. Use the extension to:
+      - Export the bookmark data as JSON
+      - Export the media files as ZIP
+   4. Use TweetVault's upload interface to import the exported ZIP archive

 ---